 Is your ‘healthy’ drink filled with more sugar than four doughnuts?

-We all know that we shouldn’t be over-doing it on sugar.
+We all know that we shouldn’t be overdoing it on sugar.

-Whilst a slice (or two!) of cake or other sugary indulgence is a treat for our tastebuds, too much can play havoc with our health.
+While a slice (or two!) of cake or other sugary indulgence is a treat for our taste buds, too much can affect our health - causing sugar cravings throughout the day and playing havoc with our glucose levels.
 The sugar in drinks has been a key concern for a while now and last year the UK sugar tax came into place in a bid to encourage companies to drop the amount of sugar in their drinks.
+But worryingly, even some of the ‘healthy’ drinks we know and love still contain sky-high amounts of sugar.

 New research by Vita Coco has found that some contain as much as 10 teaspoons of the white stuff – that’s almost the same amount of sugar in four Original Glazed Krispy Kreme doughnuts.
+Shocked?
+Us too.

 A 500ml bottle of Lucozade Sport Orange Still contains 18g of sugar whilst a Naked Green Machine Smoothie 360ml packs in 39.6g of sugar.
 Whilst the sugars in the smoothie are naturally occurring sugars from juice, according to the British Heart Foundation, these sugars become free or ‘added sugars’ when blended.